saudiwin/idealstan/README.md

 on the [Github page](https://github.com/saudiwin/idealstan/issues).*

 At present, `idealstan` is only available on Github as one of its main dependencies, `cmdstanr` is also not on CRAN.
-To use my package, `cmdstanr` must be first be set up with a local installation of `cmdstan`, which is used for estimation.
+To use the package, `cmdstanr` must be first be set up with a local installation of `cmdstan`, which is used for estimation.
 To see how to install `cmdstanr`, [see this guide](https://mc-stan.org/cmdstanr/).
 Note that